borispovod/crypti-dapps-docs/MessagingDapp.md

 The `applyUnconfirmed` function applies the transaction fee to the **unconfirmed balance**, while the `apply` function applies it to the **confirmed** balance.

-Finally, if a transaction is confirmed within a fork on the blockchain.
-The transaction needs to be rolled back and reapplied.
+Finally, if a transaction is confirmed within a fork on the blockchain, the transaction needs to be rolled back and reapplied.

-To handle this type of situation, we define two more functions `undo` and `undoUnconfirmed` as detailed below:
+To handle this type of situation, we define two more functions, `undo` and `undoUnconfirmed`, as detailed below:

 ```js
 Message.prototype.apply = function (trs, sender, cb, scope) {